kartik-v/bootstrap-popover-x/README.md

 ## License

-**bootstrap-popover-x** is released under the BSD 3-Clause License.
+**bootstrap-popover-x** is released under the BSD-3-Clause License.
 See the bundled `LICENSE.md` for details.